plone/training/advanced-python/raw_wsgi.rst

      def index(request):
          return HttpResponse("Hello, world.
 You're at the polls index.")

- In other cases it is a global instace object you have to explicitly import and make use of, as in the case of `Flask` or `Bottle`:
+ In other cases it is a global instance object you have to explicitly import and make use of, as in the case of `Flask` or `Bottle`:

    .. code:: python